Come celebrate the Lunar New Year on February 22, 2025 at The Spartan Recreation Center in Shoreline.

 Food Trucks

-Grab a bite from an Asian inspired food truck!
+Purchase a bite from an Asian owned food vendor!

 Lanterns

-Make your own year of the dragon paper lantern with a special art kit created just for the event.
+Make your own year of the snake paper lantern with a special art kit created just for the event.

 Pick up your free printable lantern craft kit from the following community partners: